 Depending on your needs and lifestyle, how much you spend on living expenses.

-This list will give you a clearer understanding of cost of living in Brisbane for students:
+This list will give you a clearer understanding of the cost of living in Brisbane for international students:

 - A loaf of white bread: 1.30 dollars

 - Twelve large eggs: 6.00 dollars

 - 1 liter of milk low in fat: 2.50 dollars